 The Simple Answer: The main cause for nightly back pain is poor posture.
 As the day progresses, your spine and back naturally begin to slouch and compress.
 If you spend a lot of the day sitting, you may be especially susceptible to back pain at night.
 To fix your nighttime back pain, try changing sleep positions, stretching your back muscles before bed, or sticking to a sleep schedule.

 When the day is done, there is nothing that sounds better than crawling into the warm embrace of your bed and falling asleep.
 After some good ‘ole shut-eye, we look forward to and expect to awake feeling refreshed and ready to take on whatever the day throws at us.

-Unfortunately, as soon as your head hits the pillow, your back begins to scream at you over all the aches and pains it's been experiencing.
-You’re stuck awake, staring at your ceiling, tossing and turning for a comfortable, pain-relieving position, and longing for the sleep that will never come thanks to persistent back pain.
+Unfortunately, as soon as your head hits the pillow, your back begins to scream at you over all the aches and pains it's experiencing.
+You’re stuck awake, staring at your ceiling, tossing and turning for a comfortable, pain-relieving position, and longing for the sleep that just won't come thanks to persistent back pain.